 Richard L. Roudebush Veterans Administration Medical Center (RVAMC) is a 610-bed hospital that handles over 10,000 admissions annually, in addition to approximately 150,000 outpatients.
 It provides acute-care services and serves as a designated referral center for smaller VA hospitals in Indiana and surrounding states.
 In addition, the VAMC is also the site of several basic science laboratories as well as a large health services research group.
 The RVAMC Psychiatry Service is divided into the following seven clinical sections: Inpatient Section, Psychiatry Ambulatory Care Clinic, Substance Abuse Treatment Section, Comprehensive Day Hospital Program, Health Care for Homeless Veterans, Vocational Rehabilitation, and Consultation-Liaison Section.

-Institute of Psychiatric Research (IPR), located on the IUPUI campus, is an integral part of the Department of Psychiatry.
+Institute of Psychiatric Research (IPR), located in the new IU Neuroscience Building, is an integral part of the Department of Psychiatry.
 IPR is home to research faculty, staff, post-doctoral fellows, and graduate and professional students.
 Over the past fifty years IPR researchers have forged new frontiers in the understanding of psychiatric disorders with the specific mission of investigating the underlying causes of psychiatric illnesses such as mood disorders, addictions, anxiety disorders, Alzheimer's disease, schizophrenia, autism and other neurodevelopmental disorders.
 IPR is one of a few free-standing institutes in the United States devoted to the study of mental disorders and the majority of its research is funded by the National Institutes of Health.
 IPR scientists also collaborate with other departments in IUSM and universities and research institutes around the world.